-As the old saying goes, “when you die, you can’t take anything with you.”
+As Coeur D’Alene probate lawyers we know of the old saying that goes, “when you die, you can’t take anything with you.”
 Rightfully so, after a person’s death, their property or estate is transferred to their beneficiaries listed inside of a Will or trust.
 Unfortunately, the matters that concern the inheritance of an estate involves a complicated process known as probate.
 Generally, in a Will, an executor is named to handle the administration of the estate.
 In trusts, an executor is commonly known as the successor trustee, whose main objective is to also pay off the debts of the estate and ensure that the remaining assets are transferred to the beneficiaries.

 Probate Lawyers Offer Essential Probate Assistance